Family Migration

 • Permits work and study in Australia.

-Subclass 100 (Permanent Offshore)
+Subclass 100 Permanent

-• Grants permanent residency to eligible visa holders.
+• Grants permanent residency.

 • Provides full work and study rights with Medicare access.

-• Allows long-term travel flexibility.
+• Allows long-term travel flexibility & citizenship pathways.

-Eligibility Check
+Who Can Apply: Eligibility Check

 All offshore and onshore applicants are subject to an eligibility assessed Australian migration law with relationship and legal criteria.

-Onshore Partner Visa (820 / 801)
+Onshore Partner Visa Eligibility (820 / 801)

-Offshore Partner Visa (309 / 100)
+Offshore Partner Visa Eligibility (309 / 100)

 Evidence Required for Partner Visa